Short Story Crash Course

 March 16 and 23, 2019

-In this six-week online workshop, we will address the particular demands and delights of the short story.
+In this two-day seminar, we will address the particular demands and delights of the short story.
 We will cover elements of fiction writing such as characterization, scene, voice, tense, dialogue, point of view, and creating stakes.
-We will discuss published fiction from a craft perspective and complete writing exercises designed to tackle specific short story techniques.
-Starting in week three, students will have the opportunity to workshop one short story (up to twenty pages) in a respectful and serious environment that prioritizes community, craft, and commitment to the practice of being a writer.
-This class is open to experienced writers and enthusiastic, serious beginners.
+During the first class, we will discuss published fiction from a craft perspective and complete writing exercises designed to tackle specific short story techniques.
+During the second meeting, participants will have the opportunity to workshop a short short story.

 Enrollment limit: 8 students